CAUTION: You are now entering… the Danger Zone!

 Note from Bishop Ronald Turcot, Oldsmar, Florida: Larry, a bride’s “friend” who is not trained / ordained has no business performing any wedding.
 This is supposed to be a very special moment in a bridal couple’s life and there is no doubt at all in my mind, that a non-professional amateur cannot deliver the proper meaning of what married life is all about nor the the sacrament of the marriage.
 I have observed so many of these amateurs destroy a wedding ceremony beyond their knowledge & control.
 It turns so sad!
 When the wedding is over, and everyone (guests & family) realized how many mistakes were done and at the important & critical times in the ceremony, they were all very upset.
 There are NO do-overs, when the ceremony is over…it’s over.
 Best wishes!

 Copyright © 2010 – Larry James.
-This idea is adapted from Larry’s Wedding Website.
+This information is adapted from Larry’s Wedding Website and Wedding Blog.
 Larry James is a non-denominational minister and performs the most “Romantic” wedding ceremony you will find anywhere!
 Every wedding ceremony is customized to your complete satisfaction.
 Call to check availability: 480-998-9411 or 800-725-9223.
-You will find more than 445 pages of Wedding ideas, tips (90 tips and growing), ceremonies, and more at: http://www.celebrateintimateweddings.com.
-Something NEW about weddings is posted every 4th day on this Wedding BLOG.
+You will find more than 475 pages of Wedding ideas, tips (90 tips and growing), ceremonies, and more at: http://www.celebrateintimateweddings.com.
 Check Larry’s availability.

 NOTE: All articles, “LoveNotes” and wedding tips listed in this Wedding BLOG – written by Larry James – are available for reprint in magazines, periodicals, newsletters, newspapers, eZINEs, on the Internet or on your own Website.
 Click here for details.

-Add Larry James as a “friend” to your Facebook page: http://www.Facebook.com/larry.james
+Add Larry James to your Facebook page: http://www.Facebook.com/larry.james

 Follow Larry’s “once daily” Relationship Tweet at: http://www.Twitter.com/larryjames